qalearning/qakf-labs/xAlabs/AppendixAlab.md

-# Lab 6 - Design Patterns
+# Appendix A - Design Patterns
-## 6.1 - Init Containers
+## A.1 - Init Containers

 In this exercise, we'll look at yet another way to customise the home page for a web server, this time using initContainers.